 60.3% of people lived in a single-room dwelling 73% of people had access to a sewer system 12% of people had telephone service 52.9% of people had seen a doctor for preventive purposes 40.5% of people had running water

 After working with the Working Boys Center…

 Only 2.9% of people lived in a single-room dwelling More than 96% of beneficiaries had access to a sewer system 59.2% of people attained telephone service More than 63.2% had seen a doctor for preventive purposes 94.7% of people had running water

 Who is the program open to?
-Members of the Class of 2018 may apply for the trip.
+Members of the Classes of 2018 and 2021 may apply for the trip.
 Participants will be chosen on the basis of the application, recommendations from faculty, and a personal essay.
 Some of the criteria used in choosing the group are: character, flexibility in unexpected circumstances, compatibility with a diverse group of classmates, leadership qualities, discipline record, academic standing, responsibility, and trustworthiness.

 What is the cost?
 The cost for the trip is approximately $1,300 per-student, which includes airfare, taxes, and all applicable fees.
 Students must also pay for all necessary vaccinations (see below).
 Students are not charged for room and board, but will be responsible for any personal expenses while on the trip.
 They should bring no more than $75 for these expenses.
 Other trip expenses are covered through school financing and fund-raising efforts.
 Limited Financial Aid is available for students who qualify.

 Are immunizations necessary?
 Saint Peter’s Prep abides by the Center for Disease Control’s advisement that travelers to Ecuador receive vaccinations for: Hepatitis A, Hepatitis B, and Typhoid.
 The school will schedule a vaccination appointment with a medical provider for those attending the Ecuador trip.
 Students are responsible for paying for any needed vaccinations.